Skip to content

 • Single-file mode (no manifest) — each buffer is analysed on its own and the workspace features are unavailable; diagnostics still work per buffer.

-Diagnostics are debounced (~200–300 ms), configurable via the [lsp] key diagnostics_debounce_ms in bynk.toml.
-A generation counter guards the debounce: every change bumps it, and a scheduled round runs only if it is still the latest when the delay elapses, so a burst of keystrokes coalesces into a single analysis.
-The analysis itself runs off the async runtime.
+Diagnostics are debounced at diagnostics_debounce_ms (the [lsp] key in bynk.toml, default 300 ms) — one generation-based debounce over both project and single-file mode.
+Every change bumps a generation, and a scheduled round runs only if it is still the latest when the delay elapses, so a burst of keystrokes coalesces into a single analysis.
+The analysis itself runs off the async runtime; a round already in flight when a newer edit arrives runs to completion but has its result discarded (never published) rather than being cancelled.
 There is a real, if narrow, window between analysing a round and publishing it — which is exactly why positions convert against the analysed snapshots rather than the live buffer.

 The crate is split into focused modules: